 We generally encourage using the book on a device (so that videos play; this also saves trees).
 However, you may prefer to print a chapter out.
 There are two ways to do this.
 The easiest way is to click on the link for “PDF version of this chapter” which is at the bottom of the table of contents of each chapter.
 This will take you to a PDF which can be printed and saved.

 You can also print directly from a web browser or generate your own PDFs as shown above.
 This creates flexibility with regards to adjusting the type size.
+This process seems to work better with a Firefox browser than with Chrome – it may be necessary to try a couple different browsers.

 please be patient with us